-Cheesy Potato Casserole (sometimes called Funeral Potatoes) is a holiday treat that I make for Thanksgiving and Christmas dinners.
+Cheesy Potato Casserole (sometimes called Funeral Potatoes) is a holiday treat that I make for holiday dinners.
 I look forward to cheesy potatoes every year!

 Let me start by saying these cheese potatoes are not health food.
 In any way.
 That is why I only make them once or twice a year.
 They’re very good, but very indulgent.

 My aunt passed along this recipe years and I look forward to making it each holiday season, but that’s really the only time I allow myself to make it.